In Progress

 Komogata Maru Park (Waterford Green)

 On April 28, 2022 Council unanimously agreed to rename the green space located at Singh Trail Park to “Komagata Maru Park” to honour the story and history of the Komagata Maru incident.
 The park is located at 80 Singh Trail between Old Commonwealth Path and Bloomfield Path.
-The renaming of this public green space is the first initial step in our collaborative efforts to continue to build a beautiful and memorable park which respects and values the tragic event that occured.
+Named after the Komagata Maru, a ship whose passengers faced injustice and exclusion in Canada in 1914, the park serves as a reminder of our shared commitment to inclusion, diversity, and welcoming communities.
+It’s fitting that the future of this space is being guided by the voices of residents today.

 Kinver Park (Stanley Knowles)